OfficeDev/hands-on-labs/O3653/O3653-21 Connectors/Quick Start Lab - Office 365 Connectors Lab.md

  1. You must have an Office 365 tenant and Microsoft Azure subscription to complete this lab.
 If you do not have one, the lab for O3651-7 Setting up your Developer environment in Office 365 shows you how to obtain a trial.

  2. For Exercise 1, use tools like Fiddler, Postman or curl to post a JSON payload to the group's webhook URL.
-This exercise will use Postman to post JSON message.
+This exercise will use www.Hurl.it to post JSON message.
 You may also use the Connector playground sandbox  to complete this exercise

  3. For Exercise 2, you must have Visual Studio 2015 with Update 1 installed.